altusterra70/teched2025-XP266/exercises/ex6/README.md

 5. In the selection dialog search for **your transport IDs** (prefix is the destination name of the connection between Cloud ALM and CTMS).

     <br>![alt text](../ex6/images/transport_search.png)
-6. Select both transports - the one for your Fiori app and the one for your Mobile Services app - and click "Assign".
+6. **Select the transport for your Fiori app** and click "Assign".
+Additionally, select the transport for your Mobile Services app if you've performed the optional exercise.

     <br>![alt text](../ex6/images/transport_select.png)
 7. Save and Close the Feature.

-8. The Transports are assigned to your Feature.
+8. The transports are assigned to your Feature.

     <br>![alt text](../ex6/images/transport_assigned.png)